core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 ## Version -25 to -26 ## {#sec-25-26}

 * Not only CWTs but also CCSs can be tagged.

+* Generalized use of the Block2 Option in protected (group) requests.

 * Editorial fixes and improvements.